dietervdwes/ChemHelp/README.md

 1. Install AutoHotKey by downloading from this page: https://www.autohotkey.com/ If you want to edit the script for use in your lab, then you will need an applicable text editor, see below.

-2. Copy "ChemHelp.ahk" and "ChemHelpMobile.ahk" to local desktop or other convenient location on the local workstation
+2. Download the folder with all files included and extract all contents including  "ChemHelp.ahk" and "ChemHelpMobile.ahk" to My Documents or a convenient location.

+3. Create a shortcut on your Desktop to "ChemHelp.ahk" and "ChemHelpMobile.ahk".

 3. (Optional when wanting to use the Login button) Copy the file chemhelp_settings.txt to your My Documents folder and replace the contents of each field in the file with your login details.
-Replace the "18" in the file (last field) with the amount of {TAB} buttons it takes to navigate to the blue TrakCare icon after having logged into Citrix.
-(This is usually around 16-20 tabs, depending on how many bookmarks etc. you have and you will need to test this after manually logging into Citrix and counting how many times you need to press tab until the blue TrakCare icon highlights.
-It is important that the chemhelp_settings.txt file (i.e. individual file and NOT the folder), be copied, to your "Documents" root folder.
 Important: ChemHelpMobile needs to be in the same folder as ChemHelp if you want to use the Mobile interface (like Teamviewer or Anydesk).

-4. Double click "ChemHelp" which you’ve copied to your Desktop to launch ChemHelp.
+4. Double click the ChemHelp shortcut which you’ve copied to your Desktop to launch ChemHelp.

 5. (Optional) Although editing of the script in Notepad is possible, the following editor is recommended: Scite4AutoHotkey, downloadable from: http://fincs.ahk4.net/scite4ahk/.